 Grammarly’s versatility in working alongside other platforms is one other perk that I like.
 And this is something you will find particularly useful if your work involves using different kinds of software.

 Furthermore, it works wherever you are.
-You can use it as a desktop application or as an extension on your browser, which could be great if you’re constantly writing emails.
+You can use it as a desktop application or as an extension on your browser, which is great if you’re constantly writing emails.

 Grammarly is also available as a mobile app.
 The keyword app allows Grammarly to instantly correct whatever you type on your phone.
 If you do most of your business correspondences or other work-related writing on your mobile phone, you can now say goodbye to basic grammatical errors.